PHSAServiceOperationsCenter/PHSA-SOC/docs/source/citrus_borg/citrus_borg.rst

 Citrus Borg Application
 =======================

-The :ref:`Citrus Borg Application` is responsible for collecting Windows log events created by instances of the
+The Citrus Borg Application is responsible for collecting Windows log events created by instances of the
 *ControlUp* application running on remote monitoring bots. `ControlUp
 <https://www.controlup.com/products/logon-simulator/>`_ is a